Your Privacy is Important.

 Our servers are located in a secured, locked, and monitored environment to prevent unauthorized entry or theft, and are protected by a firewall.
 The servers are located in a data center in the United States and backed up daily to a secure, U.S.-based, off-site data center.

 We take extra measures to ensure the safety of PII and Student Records and apply a Secure Sockets Layer (SSL or HTTPS) encrypting technology to establish and ensure that all data passed between the server and the browser remains encrypted.

-Governance policies and access controls are in place to ensure that the information of each district or school or other subscriber is separated and they are only able to access their own data.
+Governance policies and access controls are in place to ensure that the information of each district, school, or other subscriber is separated, and all subscribers can only access their own data.

-Only limited BrainPOP personnel have access to the database, and they only access the database when necessary to provide services.
-Personnel with access to Student Records pass criminal background checks and periodic privacy training.
+Only limited BrainPOP personnel have access to the database, and personnel only access it when necessary to provide services.
+Personnel with access to Student Records pass criminal background checks and undergo periodic privacy training.

-We carefully choose our business partners and associate only with reliable partners who demonstrate a commitment to users' privacy and who share our commitment to education.
+We carefully choose our business partners and associate only with reliable companies and organizations who demonstrate a similar commitment to users' privacy and education.

 Using BrainPOP® Outside the US